 1. How is West Side Farmers Market managed?

-- WSFM is a non-profit corporation run by a board of directors, a small staff: Molly Phipps, Executive Director, a Market Manager, and a cadre of volunteers.
+- WSFM is a non-profit corporation run by a board of directors, a small staff: Executive Director, Market Managers, and a community of volunteers.

 2. How do I apply to vend at WSFM?

 3. How are vendors selected to sell at WSFM?

 - Vendors will be selected to ensure a variety of products including fresh vegetables and fruits, value added products, flowers, crafts, and more.
 Full time vendors and returning vendors will be given priority as well as vendors who sell eggs, meats, and cheeses.
 Vendor availability will be taken into consideration.

 4. How do I pay my vendor fees?

 - Once you are accepted as a vendor, you will be sent an invoice for your vendor fees.
 Vendor fees can be paid by check/money order, PayPal, cash, or credit card.

 - Full and Part-Time Packages are due at or before Vendor Orientation (Mid-May)

 - Daily Rate Vendors pay on-site the day of attendance

 6. What certifications/licenses does WSFM require?

 - WSFM requires all produce and value-added (processed) food vendors to carry liability insurance that includes the WSFM site in the policy.
 This can sometimes be added as a ‘rider’ on home or farm-owners insurance policies.